shrashti-19/RideEase/README.md

 State:

-email (string): The email entered by the captain.
+email (string): The email entered by the captain. password (string): The password entered by the captain. firstName (string): The first name entered by the captain.

 Methods:

 None
 ## Usage: This component is used to render a signup form for captains, allowing them to register for the application.

+---

 ### CaptainLogin.jsx

+**Description:**
-## Description: The CaptainLogin component is a React functional component that provides a login form for captains.
+The `CaptainLogin` component is a React functional component that provides a login form for captains.
 It includes input fields for email and password to authenticate a captain.

-Props:
+**Props:**

-None
+- None

-State:
+**State:**

-email (string): The email entered by the captain.
+- `email` (string): The email entered by the captain.
-Methods:

-None
+- `password` (string): The password entered by the captain.

+**Methods:**
+- `submitHandler`: Handles the form submission for logging in the captain.

+**Usage:**
-## Usage: This component is used to render a login form for captains, allowing them to log in to the application.
+This component is used to render a login form for captains, allowing them to log in to the application.

+---

+## Main.jsx

+**Description:**
+The `Main` component is the entry point of the React application.
+It sets up the application with necessary providers and renders the root component.

+**Props:**
+- None

+**State:**
+- None

+**Methods:**
+- None

+**Usage:**
+This component is used to initialize the React application and wrap it with necessary context providers and routing.

+---

+## App.jsx

+**Description:**
+The `App` component is the root component of the application.
+It serves as the main container for all other components and handles the routing and layout of the application.

+**Props:**
+- None

+**State:**
+- None

+**Methods:**
+- None

+**Usage:**
+This component is used as the main entry point for the React application.
+It typically includes routing logic and renders the main layout of the application.

+---

+## CaptainProtectedWrapper.jsx

+**Description:**
+The `CaptainProtectedWrapper` component is a React functional component that protects routes for captains.
+It ensures that only authenticated captains can access certain routes.

+**Props:**
+- `children` (ReactNode): The child components that will be rendered if the captain is authenticated.

+**State:**
+- `isLoading` (boolean): Indicates whether the authentication check is in progress.

+**Methods:**
+- None

+**Usage:**
+This component is used to wrap routes that should only be accessible to authenticated captains.

+---

+## UserProtectedWrapper.jsx

+**Description:**
+The `UserProtectedWrapper` component is a React functional component that protects routes for users.
+It ensures that only authenticated users can access certain routes.

+**Props:**
+- `children` (ReactNode): The child components that will be rendered if the user is authenticated.

+**State:**
+- `isLoading` (boolean): Indicates whether the authentication check is in progress.

+**Methods:**
+- None

+**Usage:**
+This component is used to wrap routes that should only be accessible to authenticated users.

+---

+## UserLogout.jsx

+**Description:**
+The `UserLogout` component is a React functional component that handles the logout process for users.
+It makes an API request to log out the user and redirects them to the login page.

+**Props:**
+- None

+**State:**
+- None

+**Methods:**
+- None

+**Usage:**
+This component is used to log out the user and redirect them to the login page.

+---

+## CaptainLogout.jsx

+**Description:**
+The `CaptainLogout` component is a React functional component that handles the logout process for captains.
+It makes an API request to log out the captain and redirects them to the captain login page.

+**Props:**
+- None

+**State:**
+- None

+**Methods:**
+- None

+**Usage:**
+This component is used to log out the captain and redirect them to the captain login page.